isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2987.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription or Leasing
+WESS - Wellness Management Software Version 2.0 - Professional with Payment

 ### Support Level
-Up to 0.7 for SMEs <br>
+Up to Personal Care Services for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Salon Management System

 ### Contact Information
-Web URL: www.wessconnect.com <br>Contact Hotline: 66028212 <br>Contact Email: contactus@wessconnect.com <br>
+7300

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.